nelsonrepublic/nelsonrepublic/README.md

 #### Ensure that it contains minimum funds

-YNFT offers three major transactional services: buying, minting, and selling.
-Each requires a minimum fee to be in a user's wallet
+Our platform offers three major transactional services: buying, minting, and selling.
+Each one requires a minimum fee to be in a user's wallet.

-- Selling: Including Algorand’s fees, users will have to have a minimum of 0.659 ALGO in their wallet to list an item for sale.
+- Selling: Users will have to have a minimum of 1 ALGO in their wallet to list an item for sale.
-- Minting: There is no current minting fee
+- Minting: There is no minting cost other than Algorand’s transaction fee of 0.001 ALGO
 - Buying: The asking price of a buyer or the reserve fee of an auction\*

-#### Connect the wallet to YNFT
+#### Connect the wallet to the platform

-Once the wallet is set up users may connect to YNFT by signing in at the top right corner.
+Once the wallet is set up users may connect to the platform by signing in at the top right corner.
 They may log out any time and change wallets at their leisure.

 </div>